cybercongress/cybercongress/drafts/economic/economic_of_cyber.md

 The activity of this group measures the overall value of the network and can have a significant impact on demand for the token.

-## ... economic structure ... and reward distribution
+## Economic structure and reward distribution

 Like the Cosmos Hub economy and reward distribution, `cyberd` relies on the inflationary approach.
 Unlike Cosmos, in `cyberd` inflation constantly seek to ~7%.
 It's achieved by tuning `TokensPerBlock` parameter at genesis setup.
 Given that the network has 1-second target block time and ~7% target inflation the starting parameter will be 50 MCYB.